ChenHCY/AlgorithmsQuestion/README.md

 Grammar for Java split():    public String[] split(String regex, int limit)

 Parameter for Java split():
-      1. regex  - regular expression delimiter.
+     a. regex  - regular expression delimiter.
-      2. limit  - the number of copies to be divided.
+     b. limit  - the number of copies to be divided.

 2. Java trim():
 Java trim() is a built-in function that eliminates leading and trailing spaces.